What is the best month to go on an African safari?

 What are the toilets like in Africa?

-Travel with plenty of cash and keep it in a safe place.
-Your trip is all-inclusive, but if you want to purchase souvenirs or leave tips along the way, you will need to have cash on hand since ATMs are few and far between and it's not likely that you'll find a business that accepts credit cards.
+Travel with cash and keep it in a safe place.
+Your trip is all-inclusive, but if you want to purchase souvenirs or leave tips along the way, you will need to have cash on hand since ATMs are few and far between and it's likely some places will not accepts credit cards.